Complex Canker Sore Treatment

-- Analgesics and anesthetics.
-Analgesics are numbing products that contain medicines like benzocaine and help relieve the pain for a short time.
+Analgesics (temporary anesthetic): Analgesics are numbing products containing medicines like benzocaine to help relieve the pain for a short time.
 Analgesics typically come in liquid and gel forms, which can be washed away by saliva.
-Make sure to always follow product package instructions on application frequency.
+Just follow product package instructions on application frequency.

-- Occlusives.
-These are protective films that adhere over the sore to guard it during the healing process.
+Occlusives: These protective films adhere to cover the sore and guard it during the healing process.
 They're available at most drugstores and typically last longer than analgesic medicines.

-- Antiseptics.
-Antiseptics use ingredients like sodium bicarbonate (baking soda) or hydrogen peroxide to speed healing by killing excess bacteria around the sore.
+Antiseptics: With active ingredients like sodium bicarbonate (baking soda), chlorhexidine gluconate, or hydrogen peroxide, antiseptics can speed healing by killing excess bacteria around the sore.

-- Nonsteroidal anti-inflammatory drugs.
-Taking OTC pain relievers like ibuprofen or acetaminophen may alleviate the swelling and pain associated with canker sores.
+Nonsteroidal Anti-inflammatory Drugs: Taking over-the-counter pain relievers like ibuprofen or acetaminophen might alleviate the swelling and pain associated with canker sores.
 Make sure to follow package instructions and only take as directed.

-Complex sores can disrupt your life and make activities like eating and talking extremely painful for weeks.
-Since they're usually the symptom of something more serious, it's important to make an appointment with your health care provider to explore and diagnose the true reasons for these sores.
-A treatment plan can help you prevent the painful problem and finally find relief.
+Since complex canker sores are usually the symptom of something more serious, it's important to make an appointment with your health care provider to explore and diagnose the true reasons for these sores.
+Don't let them disrupt your life.
+A treatment plan can help you with the pain and enhance healing, so the only thing you feel is relief.